dudash/openshift-workshops/www/3.3/offline/workshop-lab3-s2inodejs.md

 We haven't added a database yet, so the app will display a warning about that, don't worry, we will set that up in the next lab.

 ## Summary
 In this lab we deployed a sample application using source to image.
 This process built our code and wrapped that in a Docker image.
-It then deployed the image into our Open Shift platform in a pod and exposed a route to allow outside web traffic to access our application.
-In the next lab we will look at some details of this app's deployment and make some changes to see how Open Shift can help to automate our development processes.
+It then deployed the image into our OpenShift platform in a pod and exposed a route to allow outside web traffic to access our application.
+In the next lab we will look at some details of this app's deployment and make some changes to see how OpenShift can help to automate our development processes.

 [1]: https://docs.openshift.com/enterprise/latest/dev_guide/new_app.html